Great American Book Festival P.O. Box 3362 Rapid City, SD 57709

 Marchesi is a nature lover, avid reader, stargazer, and optimist.
 She is currently working on a fantasy novel for young adult audiences.

 Gregory A. Fournier graduated from Eastern Michigan University in Ypsilanti, Michigan.
-After retiring from teaching English for San Diego City Schools, he retired to pursue a career in writing.
+After retiring from teaching English for San Diego City Schools, he pursued a career in writing.
 The Richard Streicher Jr. Murder is his third book.
-Greg has appeared on the Investigation Discovery Channel as a guest expert on serial killer John Norman Collins for their series “A Crime to Remember” in an episode entitled “A New Kind of Monster.”
+Greg has appeared on the Investigation Discovery Channel as a guest expert on serial killer John Norman Collins for their series “A Crime to Remember” in the episode entitled “A New Kind of Monster.”
 His true crime Terror In Ypsilanti is an Amazon bestseller.
 Greg is also the author of Zug Island: A Detroit Riot Novel, and he writes a blog entitled Fornology.com.

 Jenna Elizabeth Johnson is a bestselling, multi-award winning author of over a dozen fantasy and paranormal romance novels, as well as several novellas and short stories.
 She is best known for her Legend of Oescienne and Otherworld series.
 Jenna currently resides on the Central Coast of California, a place she finds as magical and enchanting as the worlds she creates.